smartcontractkit/documentation/docs/chainlink-keepers/flexible-upkeeps.md

 1. Register the upkeep for your contract as explained [here](/docs/chainlink-keepers/register-upkeep/).
 Because this example has high gas requirements, specify the maximum allowed gas limit of `2,500,000`.

-1. After the registration is confirmed, Keepers performs the upkeep.
+1. After the registration is confirmed, Automation Nodes perform the upkeep.

    ![BalancerOnChain Upkeep History](/images/contract-devs/keeper/balancerOnChain-history.png)